 L8

-- LIF2 (WW): ST revive with full health to one ally
+- LIF2 (WW): ST revive with full health to one ally.
+Works in-battle with the REVIVALIST trait only.

 - FADE (WW): Unlike vanilla, AoE Holy-elemental damage, base 160